transcedentalia/problem-of-the-day/README.md

                - Write a function to insert a new value in a sorted Circular Linked List (CLL)
                - Split a circular singly linked list in two halves
+               - Add two numbers represented by linked lists PotD04092014_1 - Given a linked list of 0s, 1s and 2s, sort it.
+(O(n), S: O(1))
+		 	   - How to implement a stack which will support following operations in O(1) time complexity?
+1)  push() which adds an element to the top of stack.
+2)  pop()  which removes an element from top of stack.
+3)  findMiddle() which will return middle element of the stack.
+4)  deleteMiddle() which will delete the middle element.
+Push and pop are standard stack operations.
-               - Add two numbers represented by linked lists PotD08102014_1 - Compute the number of nodes in a binary tree (recursively and iteratively)
+PotD08102014_1 - Compute the number of nodes in a binary tree (recursively and iteratively)
 			   - Preorder traversal (recursively and iteratively)
 			   - Inorder traversal (recursively and iteratively)